-This Middle Eastern salad features chopped tomatoes, cucumbers and herbs on a bed of whipped tahini for a refreshing summer salad filled with crunch and color.
+This Middle Eastern salad features chopped tomatoes, cucumbers and herbs on a bed of whipped tahini for a refreshing salad filled with crunch and color.

 Every summer about this time I come to the realization that I’ve largely been subsisting off of salads like this Middle Eastern salad.
 Not that I don’t eat them during the rest of the year (a hearty cold weather salad is always welcome at my table during the fall and winter months), but summer days are salad days for me.
 The sweltering heat means less time at the stove or oven and more time chopping and tossing.